All You Need To Know About

 Campus leadership is coming together across campus to:

-- Monitor the situation in West Michigan.
+- Monitor the situation in Kent County, West Michigan, and the stat of Michigan.

 - Provide updates via this webpage, email and SMS as new information becomes available.